rudransh-shrivastava/community-snapshot-videos/README.md

    - The slides marked as "done" will be rendered in a video!

 5. The video will be downloaded in the browser.

-### Known Bugs
-- Unable to generate audio in the first slide.